wp-plugins/frontpage-slideshow/readme.txt

 == Installation ==

 1. Upload `frontpage-slideshow.zip` to the `/wp-content/plugins/` directory and uncompress it.
+1. Create a specific category called "fs-cat" and put some posts on it
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create a specific category called "fs-cat"
-1. Put short-tag "[frontpage-slideshow]" onto your frontpage
+1. No short-tag is needed : the plugin work as soon as activated

 == Frequently Asked Questions ==